Tilt the head to the side and shake it. Gently

 An object that is

-not causing symptoms does not have to be removed immediately.
+not causing symptoms does not have to be removed right away.
 If the child is

 upset, it may be best to let him or her calm down before trying to remove the